dgrzeszczak/KeyedCodable/README.md

 ### KeyedConfig

-As mentioned earlier there is possibility to setup key options like delimiters on ```KeyedKey``` level but there is also possibility to setup it globally.
+As mentioned earlier there is possibility to setup key options eg. delimiters on ```KeyedKey``` level but there is also possibility to setup it globally.

-You can do it by setting ```KeyedConfig.default.keyOptions``` value based on your need.
+To do that you need to set the value of  ```KeyedConfig.default.keyOptions```.

-Beside key opptions you can globally setup coders that are used by default in *Codable* extensions.
+Beside key opptions there is also possibility to setup coders used by default in *Codable* extensions.

-## Migration to 2.0.0 version
+## Migration to 2.x.x version

-Unfortunately 2.0.0 version is not compatible with 1.x.x versions but I believe that new way is much better and it brings less boilerplate than previous versions.
+Unfortunately 2.x.x version is not compatible with 1.x.x versions but I believe that new way is much better and it brings less boilerplate than previous versions.
 There is no need to add any manual mapping implementation, it's really simple so I strongly recommend to migrate to new version.
 All you need is to:
 - use ```KeyedJSONEncoder``` \ ```KeyedJSONDecoder``` instead of ```JSONEncoder``` \ ```JSONDecoder``` !!
 - change you CodingKeys to ```KeyedKey``` and move your mappings here
 - remove ```KeyedCodable``` protocol